awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.md

 ## Step 1: Install Required Tools<a name="sample-cdk-install"></a>

-In this step, you install all of the tools in your environment that the AWS CDK needs to run a sample that is written in the TypeScript programming language:
+In this step, you install all of the tools in your environment that the AWS CDK needs to run a sample that is written in the TypeScript programming language\.

 1. [Node Version Manager](#sample-cdk-install-nvm), or ** `nvm` **, which you use to install Node\.js later\.